Ayush1998/dynamicform/README.md

-# Clone this projecta and go to the directory
+# Clone this project and go to the directory
 run npm install
 # then run
 npm start command on your terminal